jinosh05/YoutubeGO/QtLicense.md

 This project ensures compliance by making both source code and dynamic linking structure available through `onedir` and `AppImage` formats.

 ---

 > **Trademarks Notice:**
 > "Qt", "Qt for Python", and the Qt logo are trademarks of **The Qt Company Ltd.**, registered in Finland and/or other countries.
 > This project is **not affiliated with, endorsed by, or sponsored by The Qt Company**.

+Disclaimer: This license notice is provided in good faith to meet the obligations of LGPL-3.0 and ensure transparency.
+However, it does not constitute legal advice.
+For full legal interpretation, refer to the official license text or consult a legal professional.